Misdiagnosis: Righting The Wrong

-Heart attacks are the result of a clot forming in the arteries that surround the heart, which subsequently starves the heart tissue of oxygen.
+Heart attacks are the result of a narrowing of the arteries that surround the heart.
+This subsequently starves the heart tissue of oxygen.
 Symptoms may come on gradually, and pain or discomfort may be felt in one or both arms, the back, neck, jaw, or stomach, rather than just the heart.
 In fact, indigestion, also called heartburn is a common misdiagnosis for a heart attack.

 Celiac Disease: 83% Undiagnosed Or Wrong Diagnosis